 - There are different slots set for the examination.
 The candidates can choose their preferred date and time of the exam.

-- You get the information about number of questions answered and number of questions unanswered on the screen.
+- You get the information about a number of questions answered and a number of questions unanswered on the screen.
 So there is hardly any room for skipping or missing out on any question by mistake.